 He was aware of studies carried out in the 1960′s that showed that high protein diets aided weight loss, and he prescribed these diets to his overweight patients.

-So, in short, there are decades of empirical evidence that show that low carbohydrate diets work, and are good for you.
+So, in short, there are decades of empirical evidence showing that low carbohydrate diets work, and are good for you.

 It’s Time to Give Sugar The Boot